joannadiong/Kishimoto_et_al_2021_JAP/README.md

   `conda deactivate`

-However, the best way to reproduce the Python analysis would be to run the code in an integrated development environment (e.g. [PyCharm][pycharm]).
+The most optimal way to reproduce the Python analysis would be to run the code in an integrated development environment (e.g. [PyCharm][pycharm]).
 Set the interpreter to operate in the virtual environment within the project folder.

 **process.py** calls the deprecated Python package **spike2py** written by Martin Héroux.
 Download the package to a location outside of the project folder, and point (i.e. add root) the Python interpreter towards that location.

-Note, for the new and revised packaged, see the [spike2py GitHub page][spike2py].
+(For the new and revised packaged, see the [spike2py GitHub page][spike2py].)

 **fig-2.py**: Generate SVG file of single participant trial data (Fig 2) in **data -> proc -> sub01**